 Creamy, rich and indulgent.
-Easy comfort food that takes just 30 minutes to make, the perfect mid-week dinner.
-The key to making a great chicken with creamy mushrooms is cooking the chicken breasts to golden brown and the mushrooms brown and nutty.
+Quick and easy comfort food that takes just 30 minutes to make, the perfect mid-week chicken dinner.
+The key to making a great chicken with creamy mushroom sauce is cooking the chicken breasts to golden brown and the mushrooms brown and nutty.

 Can't get enough of chicken?
 Try my healthy, lemony and juicy Oven Baked Lemon Chicken Thighs recipe using boneless and skinless chicken thighs.
 For crispy chicken lovers, try this crispy Panko Chicken Schnitzel recipe.